RobTillaart/pressure/README.md

 - defaults for functions?
   - none  <<<<<<<<<<<<<<<<<<<<<<<<<<<
   - 0 like constructor?
-  - 1 to get conversion constant?
+  - 1 to get conversion constant?  user can do this easily.

 ## Support